phatware/lstm-optimizations/README.md

 ## Motivation

 -   Tanh() is the slowest (to compute) activation function used in ML.
-    In LSTM neurons there are 2 independent tanh()
+    For example, in LSTM neurons there are 2 independent tanh()

 -   Depending on the CPU/C++ compiler implementation (usually high performance ML code is written in C++) tanh() maybe relatively slow, especially on thin clients and IoT devices

 -   Reducing NN training time saves money!
+And energy!
+    *This function is environmentally friendly!*

--   Providing faster classification or prediction results maybe important in mission critical applications
+-   Providing even marginally faster classification or prediction results maybe important in mission critical applications

--   Are there any other function's characteristics that may be beneficial in ML?
+-   Are there any other function's characteristics that may be beneficial in ML applications?

+-   Preliminary results show 1-2% acceleration of training, classification and prediction with LSTM networks of relatively small size, while no notable decrease in learning rate or accuracy was detected.

+-   Expect even better results with larger LSTM RNNs

 ## Function attributes